-Yeagarup is an epic four wheel driving destination in the South West, where the Warren River meets the Indian Ocean.
-It is located just out of Pemberton, and has the biggest set of inland dunes in the southern hemisphere.
-The beach is massive, and has an incredible reputation for fishing.
+Yeagarup is an epic 4WDing destination in the South West of WA, where the Warren River meets the Indian Ocean.
+It is located just out of the incredibly beautiful Pemberton, and has the biggest set of inland dunes in the southern hemisphere.
+Yeagarup beach is massive, and has an incredible reputation for fishing.

 Where is Yeagarup?

-Yeagarup is located approximately 20km out of Pemberton, a quiet logging town in the south west of WA.
+Yeagarup is located approximately 20km out of Pemberton, a quiet logging town in the south west of WA that is completely and utterly worth a number of nights exploring.

 Costs and permits to enter